 I humidified the chapatti wraps with a bit of water.
 I folded them into tubes and put ‘ribbons’ of aluminium paper around them to maintain the shape.

 I put the wraps in the oven at 250 degrees Celsius for 15 min until the wraps were slightly brown and crispy.

 – 1 cup fat-free quark (or fat-free Greek yogurt)

-– 2 tbsps vanilla whey (I used vanilla whey as the sweetener in this recipe)
+– 2 tbsp vanilla whey protein (I used vanilla whey as the sweetener in this recipe)

-– 3 tbsps unflavored casein (casein is what makes the ricotta-like consistency)
+– 3 tbsp unflavored casein (casein is what makes the ricotta-like consistency)

-– 1 tsp orange blossom extract (or 1 tsp of the zest of an organic orange)
+– 1 tsp orange blossom water (or 1 tsp of the zest of an organic orange)

-Mix all ingredients with a hand blender except the chocolate.
-Add chocolate and mix.
+Mix all ingredients with a hand blender except chocolate chips.
+Add chocolate chips and mix.

 Fill the shells and serve immediately.
 If you let the filling sit in the shells for a long time, the shells may start softening and becoming less crunchy.